How To Finance Holiday And Seasonal Expenses

 Our Top Pick

 PayPal’s LoanBuilder provides short-term loans for any business purpose.
 Through this lender, you can receive between $5,000 and $500,000.
-Repayment terms are between 13 and 52 weeks and are based on the amount of the loan.
+Repayment terms are between 13 and 52 weeks.
 Automatic payments are made weekly.

 LoanBuilder charges a one-time fee between 2.9% and 18.72% of the loan amount.
 There are no origination fees or prepayment penalties with this short-term loan.